 Trademarks (or Trade Marks)

-A trademark (or trade mark) is the distinctive brand or logo that your business operates with or your products or services are sold under.
-It is part of the intellectual property of your business.
-It usually comprises of a distinctive name or logo (or a combination of both).
+Trademarks (or trade marks) are the distinctive brand or logo that your business operates with or your products or services are sold under.
+They are part of the intellectual property of your business and usually comprises of a distinctive name or logo (or a combination of both).
 There are other forms of trademarks which do not fall into these standard categories, such as those based on colour, smell, or sound.
 It can also be a name, word, phrase, symbol, design, image, or a combination of these elements.

 A trademark (or brand) identifies that the products or services delivered to the consuming public originate from a particular person or business.
 It distinguishes one product or business from another.
 It is in integral part of the consumer’s perception of your business, product or service differentiating it from those of your competitors.